 If you start dating someone and the first time they take you home you discover that there is a Hoard…maybe…just leave?
 Even if you like them.
 Even they seem like a good person and blah blah blah cognitive difficulties blah blah.
 LEAVE THE HOARD.
 IT IS OK TO LEAVE THE HOARD.
 It is ok to dump someone just because they are a hoarder.
 “I’m sorry, I do really like you, but I can’t get involved with a hoarder and I can’t spend time in your house.
 Sorry this didn’t work out.”
 The early stages of dating are for figuring out whether you want to get more involved in each other’s lives.
 People who hoard obviously have some serious issues going on and need a lot of compassion and professional help.
 They may have many, fine, awesome qualities (they’d have to or you wouldn’t have gone home with them).
 That compassion doesn’t have to come in the form of you moving yourself and your Sympathetic Vagina into the hoard with them!

-For hoard you could easily substitute a current drinking problem, drug problem, gambling problem, a history of abusing romantic partners problem, a colorful arrest record, a chronic mental illness that is not being treated, really bad financial management skills.
+For hoard you could easily substitute a current drinking problem, drug problem, gambling problem at this casino site, a history of abusing romantic partners problem, a colorful arrest record, a chronic mental illness that is not being treated, really bad financial management skills.
 Any problem that is not being actively addressed and that makes you go “Oh shit, do I really want to be involved with someone that has that much crap going on?” is fair game.
 Wait, did I say it had to be severe and horrible?
 No. Dealbreakers take many forms.
 “Does stuff that annoys me.”
 “Not good in bed.”
 “Has stupid political opinions.”
 “Mama’s boy.”
 “I don’t like his smell.”
 “Inattentive.”
 It’s okay to be picky.
 You don’t have to be fair about where you bestow your heart and your time and attention.